KIZI/InBeat/README.md

 ]'
 ```

-Objects are classified using rule engine.
-Output is a rank that represents user interest for specific object.
+Objects are classified using a rule engine.
+Output is a rank that represents user interest for a specific object.

 ```bash
 # Classify